 Common Causes of Truck Accidents

-Pennsylvania and New Jersey Truck Accident Lawyer Explains
+Pennsylvania Truck Accident Lawyer Explains

-At Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., our attorneys have successfully represented many complex trucking accident cases.
+At Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., our attorneys have successfully represented complex trucking accident cases.
 As a result, we understand the possible causes of truck accidents and know how to prepare a compelling truck crash case.
 Our Philadelphia law firm has the resources necessary to thoroughly investigate truck accident claims in order to pursue maximum compensation for our clients.
 For example, our team obtained a settlement of $4.1 million for a client who suffered severe, disabling injuries in a truck crash.

 What are the Most Common Causes of Truck Accidents?

-Like all motor vehicle accidents, the most common cause of semi truck crashes is negligence.
-This can include mistakes by the trucking company, truck manufacturer, driver or maintenance company, among others.
-As a result, the most common causes of truck accidents in New Jersey, Pennsylvania and nationwide include:
+Like all motor vehicle accidents, the most common cause of semi-truck crashes is negligence.
+This can include mistakes by the trucking company, truck manufacturer, driver, or maintenance company, among others.
+As a result, the most common causes of truck accidents in New Jersey, Pennsylvania, and nationwide include:

 - Driver fatigue, often caused by unrealistic deadlines and pressure from the trucking company.